 I realized that I didn’t want to wait for years to obtain this dream of mine.
 As it stands now, the United Methodist Church’s Book of Disciple states that openly gay people cannot be “certified as candidates, ordained as ministers, or appointed to serve in The United Methodist Church.”

 I also didn’t want to wait around for my denomination to decide whether or not I was worthy.
 I didn’t want to wait until a General Conference battle was won before I got the life I wanted, or risk my integrity for however many years it took for the standards to change.

 So I left.
 I left the resources.
 I left the networks.
-I left the scholarship money and the jobs.
+I left the scholarship money and jobs.

-I endured the ridicule of others who thought I was being silly and risking a career solely because of my sexual “proclivities” and the uncertainty of were the next dollar was coming from.
+I endured the ridicule of others who thought I was being silly and risking a career solely because of my sexual “proclivities” and the uncertainty of where the next dollar was coming from.
 Those were rough times.
 But ultimately, Jesus’ words were a balm.

 I did lose a great portion of the world that I stood to gain, at least the world that I knew.
 But I had full possession of my soul.

 Earlier this month, the New York and Baltimore Washington Conferences decided not to consider the sexuality of candidates as they progress through toward ordination.
 I’m glad to see this day come, but I’m also glad that I made my decision when I did.